AdobeDocs/experience-manager-screens.en/help/user-guide/working-with-screens-player.md

 * Always source ***Commercial*** or ***Industrial*** Grade components for both PC player and Display Panel or Projector.

 * Always engage with vendors who serve the digital signage market.
-* Always consider environmental factors such as ambient temperature and relative humidity.
+* Always consider environmental factors, such as ambient temperature and relative humidity.
 * Always review power requirements and power conditioning.
 * Carefully review the performance needs and I/O ports required for application.